-1. By a letter dated 7 March 2014, the Secretary General of the Council of Europe requested by way of urgency the opinion of the Venice Commission on the compatibility with international law of draft Federal Constitutional Law No. 462741-6 of the Russian Federation on "Amending the Federal Constitutional Law on the Procedure of Admission to the Russian Federation and creation of a new subject of the Russian Federation in its Composition" (hereinafter "the draft law" or "draft law No. 462741-6".
+1. By a letter dated 7 March 2014, the Secretary General of the Council of Europe requested by way of urgency the opinion of the Venice Commission on the compatibility with international law of Draft Federal Constitutional Law No. 462741-6 of the Russian Federation on "Amending the Federal Constitutional Law on the Procedure of Admission to the Russian Federation and creation of a new subject of the Russian Federation in its Composition" (hereinafter "the Draft Law" or "Draft Law No. 462741-6".

-2. A working group immediately was set up, composed of Mr Sergio Bartole, Ms Veronika Bilkova, Ms Anne Peters and Mr Ben Vermeulen.
-The present opinion, prepared on the basis of their comments, was discussed at a joint meeting of the sub-commissions on international law and on federal and regional states held on ... and was subsequently adopted by the Venice Commission at its ...
-Plenary Session (Venice, ...
-2014).
+2. A working group was immediately set up, composed of Mr Sergio Bartole, Ms Veronika Bilkova, Ms Anne Peters and Mr Ben Vermeulen and a draft opinion was subsequently prepared on the basis of their comments.
+On 17 March 2014, the authors of the Draft Law requested its withdrawal and on 20 March the Draft Law was removed from the agenda of the Duma.
+In view of this fact, after discussing at a joint meeting of the sub-commissions on international law and on federal and regional states held on 20 March 2014, the Venice Commission at its 98th Plenary Session (Venice, 21-22 March 2014) decided to endorse, instead of adopt the draft opinion prepared by the rapporteurs.

-3. This opinion is based on the English translation of the draft law and its Explanatory Note (CDL-REF(2014)011), but access was had to the original Russian version as well.
+3. This opinion is based on the English translation of the Draft Law and its Explanatory Note (CDL-REF(2014)011), but the original Russian version was considered as well.